kameryntaylor/kameryntaylor.github.io/Research.md

 Thessalonians is my favorite chapter, ask me why.

 **What I learned in coding,**  Never copy other peers around you on a way to approach a project, always get as close to the source as possible and derive your own approach to solving the problem.

+##New Language
+Whats up!
+So I've invented a new language since I regularly get frustrated with english.

+I've named it Feelo because its primarity based on a sense.
+It is only a written language and must be done with paint.
+The idea behind interpreting it is the symbols written down are translated differently.
+So one person might look at a symbol/sentence and get "forgiveness" however, another person might look at the same writing and get "hope".
+The idea behind it is that God has different message for everyone and the same situation can transform both peoples live in there respective paths differently.
+What one is supposed to do in their life will be unintelligible to another unless explained by that person.
+This is meant to empower the population. :D

+Some examples of feelo are in my paintings on the "MY Hobbies" page.
+I will paint more messages from God and post them here.
+Enjoy! :)